 We love Oxford commas (also known as the serial comma).
 We have done a 180-turnaround on this one since 2011.
 Put commas between the elements of a series and before the final and, or nor.

 - men, women, children, and pets

-- Wallet presented his budget and walked out of the house.
+- Wally presented his budget and walked out of the house.

-- Wallet presented his budget, and he walked out of the house.
+- Wally presented his budget, and he walked out of the house.

 - The $50-million project vs. cost of the project is $50 million.
-Simple test – do you hear an “s” on dollar when said out loud?
-If not, then hyphenate.
+(A simple test – do you hear an “s” on dollar when said out loud?
+If not, then hyphenate).
 The 25-seat arena.
 The arena has 25 seats.
 She is 12 years old.
 The 12-year-old.

 - Bylaw, byelection (no hyphen).

 - Child care (standing alone) but child-care centre, child-care grant (compound modifiers).

 - Co-operate, co-ordinate (hyphenate when a prefix brings two identical vowels together).
 Also hyphenate if you end up with three of the same consonants in a row.

 - Fundraise, fundraiser, fundraising – no hyphen.